 Thomas Thomsen, Leader of Vesterbro Library

 The result was a flexible interior for a whole new children’s library, fitted to host a broad range of different arrangements.
 As a result of our co-design process, 8 moveable playhouses were placed in the library.
-These can be used for reading, playing, shielding and theater.
+These can be used for reading, playing, shielding and theatre.
 Because the arrangements were prototyped in the library-room, it created a whole new self-understanding and ownership among the staff, who took the transformation and refurnishing very much into their own hands.
 The children’s library is now open to the public and can be visited at Vesterbro Kulturhus.

 May 14, 2018